 Does Medicare Cover Purewick?

 Coverage for catheters is provided by Medicare Part A if the patient is staying in a hospital or an inpatient setting.
 On the other hand, coverage for catheters is provided by Medicare Part B if it takes place in an outpatient setting.
-Medicare Part B provides coverage for 1 indwelling catheter per month.

 For male patients, Medicare provides coverage for up to 35 external catheters per month.
+For women, Medicare will cover one pouch per day (or a metal cup each week).

 Medicare Part B covers 80 percent of the costs of your Purewick catheters.
 You will pay for the remaining 20 percent as coinsurance.